-Gun Violence and Proposal
+Gun Violence Reform

 Responsible gun owners like myself are the overwhelming majority of gun users in this country.
 Most of us at this point agree that doing NOTHING isn’t the solution.
 Most of us can see that our politicians doing nothing is the real threat to our 2nd amendment.
 I own multiple weapons, was a former member of the NRA, and received a Q+ rating in 2016 (the highest a non-elected candidate can receive).
 I am from CD8, I have a brother who is an Army Ranger, many of my friends are law enforcement and military.
 The 2nd amendment is something I take seriously.
 Owning guns isn’t exclusive to being Republican.
 I have two little boys, my guns are maintained and stored in a safe.
 I say all of this because apparently, these days a man must start with his support of the 2nd amendment before mentioning common sense when speaking about gun violence.
 It’s a pathetic testament to how warped our society and our politics have become.